ngernest/regexes/README.md

 - [`Height.v`](./coq/Height.v): Proofs that height and size of Antimirov derivatives are bounded
 - [`EdelmannGset.v`](./coq/EdelmannGset.v): Romain Edelmann's Coq formalization of the zipper representation of Brzozowski derivatives, modified to use `gset`s
-- [`ZipperAntimirovGset.v`](./coq/ZipperAntimirovGset.v): Proof that the underlying sets for zippers and Antimirov derivatives are equivalent
+- [`ZipperAntimirovGset.v`](./coq/ZipperAntimirovGset.v): Proof that the underlying sets of regexes for zippers and Antimirov derivatives are equivalent

-We also referenced the code from the CS 6115 [lecture](https://www.cs.cornell.edu/courses/cs6115/2017fa/notes/SimpleLex.html) (Fall 2017) on regexes.

 ## OCaml Code
 The `ocaml` subdirectory contains executable implementations of regex matchers: